 From our newsletter:

+Who, exactly, are the ACLU? - We are always surprised when people ask us, “What, exactly, is the ACLU?”
+For us, because we are so involved, the answer seems pretty obvious, but simply because of the question, we are led to examine our response.
+The ACLU is nearly 100 years old – that is undeniable.
+It was founded in 1920 by an amazing … Continue reading "Who, exactly, are the ACLU?"
 Know Your Rights as a Protester - The right to join with fellow citizens in protest or peaceful assembly is critical to a functioning democracy and at the core of the First Amendment.
 Unfortunately, law enforcement officials sometimes violate this right through means intended to thwart free public expression.
 The ACLU has scads of writing on the rights of protesters and what to do if … Continue reading "Know Your Rights as a Protester" 2016 in Review - GLACLU participated in three Black Lives Matter events since the spring newsletter.
 ACLU of Indiana’s First Wednesday forum in September was hosted at the West Lafayette Public Library.
-The First Wednesday forum ‘Black Lives Matter: Diving Deeper into a Movement’ was moderated by Dave Bangert of the Lafayette Journal & Courier with panelists Jane Henegar, executive director … Continue reading "2016 in Review" Reflections on Veteran’s Day - Our nation recently celebrated Veterans Day, including myself, as a veteran of the Marine Corps.
-This Veterans Day I reflected on what my service meant to me, and the course of our country since the recent general election.
-As much civil rights progress as our country has made, we have so much work still to do to … Continue reading "Reflections on Veteran’s Day"
+The First Wednesday forum ‘Black Lives Matter: Diving Deeper into a Movement’ was moderated by Dave Bangert of the Lafayette Journal & Courier with panelists Jane Henegar, executive director … Continue reading "2016 in Review"